CS5008-khoury-lionelle/TeamActivities/Module04/README.md

 > clang -S simple.c

-👉🏽 **Your Task** Write a **simple** c program, and generate the assembly file.
+👉🏽 **Your Task** Generate the assembly code for the programs you just wrote by using the -S option.

-To help you better understand, you should write a simple/small C program.
-After you have completed the program, run the compiler with the `-S` option, to see the assembly generated.

 ### Discussion
 * What are some of the assembly commands generated?
 * Was there more than you expected?
-* Can you find the functions you wrote easily?
 * If you run `clang -S shift.c`.
 Do you notice anything unusual about the generated assembly? (alright if you don't.. will cover it below)

 ## Finishing Estimator
+Estimator is a program that helps estimate the total number of processor cycles for a program to run.
+This can be helpful when comparing the costs of various operations in your program (though it is very loosely done).

 Go ahead and use [estimator.c] for your template.
 You will notice the skeleton is implemented, but you will need to complete the `run_program` function